 Propagation

-The only effective way to propagate Blue Spruce is by grafting, of course, if we are talking about propagating a variety.
-This way you can get an exact copy of the mother plant, i.e. all the varietal characteristics will be fully transferred to the new plant.
+If we discuss propagating a variety, the only effective way to propagate Blue Spruce is by grafting.
+This way, you can get an exact copy of the mother plant, i.e., all the varietal characteristics will be fully transferred to the new plant.

 It is also possible to propagate Blue Spruce by cuttings, but the number of rooted cuttings will be less than 10%.
 For this reason, this method is not commercially viable.